Skip to Content

 Single-Close Loans

-One of the most convenient features of USDA construction loans is that they are single- or one-time-close loans.
-This means that the loan process is simplified into one application and one closing process for both the construction phase and the final mortgage.
+One of the most convenient features of USDA construction loans is that they are single-close loans.
+This means that the loan process is simplified into one application and one closing process for both the property’s acquisition and construction.

-For most other loan programs, building a new home requires two loans: one for the construction phase and another for the mortgage once the home is built.
+For most other loan programs, building a new home requires two loans: one for buying the property and a second loan for building.
 Each of these loans must go through the closing process individually.
+A second closing can mean additional costs for title insurance, transfer taxes, new financing, legal fees, etc. These expenses add up and can represent big money.

-However, with a USDA single-close construction loan, borrowers only have to go through the closing process once.
-This not only saves time and reduces paperwork but also minimizes closing costs.
+However, with a USDA single-close construction loan, borrowers only go through the closing process once.
+This saves time, reduces paperwork and minimizes closing costs.

 Construction-to-Permanent Loans

 For non-USDA construction loans, the transition from the initial construction loan to a permanent mortgage can be complex and costly.
-However, USDA single-close construction loans are designed to smoothly transition from the construction phase to the permanent mortgage without needing additional loans or refinancing.
+However, USDA single-close construction loans are designed to smoothly transition into a permanent mortgage without needing additional loans or refinancing.

 USDA construction-to-permanent loans combine a construction loan with a traditional USDA loan in a single mortgage.
-Once your new home is completed, your construction loan will automatically transition to a traditional 30-year fixed-rate USDA mortgage.
+Once your new home is completed, your construction loan will automatically transition into a standard 30-year, fixed-rate USDA mortgage.

-One of the most remarkable features of USDA construction loans is the ability to finance your new home build with no down payment.
-This is a rare perk compared to other construction loans since traditional lenders often require a significant down payment for a larger upfront cost.
+One of the most important features of USDA construction loans is the ability to finance your new home build with no down payment.
+This is a rare perk.
+Most real estate financing requires a significant down payment.
+However, without a down payment requirement, borrowers can more readily afford USDA financing.
+As with any USDA loan, the homebuyer must meet income and eligibility requirements.

 USDA Construction Loan Requirements